 SCL:V1 Validator

-This page validates SCL:V1 documents against the reference engine.
-It enforces structural conformance to the frozen grammar, produces deterministic canonical JSON, and computes SHA-256 identity from canonical JSON bytes.
+Verify AI run declarations against the SCL:V1 reference engine.
+Enforces structural conformance to the frozen grammar, produces deterministic canonical JSON, and computes identity from canonical JSON bytes.
 The processing pipeline is: bytes → AST → canonical JSON → SHA-256.

 Any input that violates the specification results in failure.
 There is no partial acceptance, no approximate matching, and no interpretation.
 The first violation is reported deterministically by byte offset using E-series error codes.
 This is a reference protocol engine, not a sandbox.